Active learning and explicit electrostatics enable accurate modeling of electrolytes: Results and discussion

+To assess the MLIP accuracy in predicting forces on the Li$^+$ ion, we constructed a validation set by sampling 300 configurations from each of three independent 100~ps MTP-driven MD simulations.
+The trajectories were initiated from SSIP, CIP, and AGG structures to ensure broad coverage of configurational space.
+During the simulations, CIP structures evolved into SSIPs, while AGGs dissociated into CIP and SSIP configurations.
+The resulting force RMSEs indicate that incorporating electrostatics via fixed charges does not improve upon the local MTP model, whereas incorporating environment-dependent charges does (Fig.~\ref{fig:lipf6_train_val}~(e)).
+Furthermore, MTP-EDQRd provides uniform accuracy across the validation trajectories, whereas MTP and MTP-QRd show lower accuracy for trajectories starting from CIP and AGG configurations, suggesting possible bias toward specific regions of configurational space despite the comprehensive coverage of the training set.

+We further verified that atoms directly bound to the Li$^+$ ion are not associated with large force errors.
+Fig.~\ref{fig:lipf6_train_val}~(d) shows the atom-resolved errors for MTP-EDQRd, while the corresponding results for MTP and MTP-QRd are provided in the Supplementary Information.
+Similar to the salt-free EC/EMC solvent, the largest errors were observed for atoms experiencing the highest forces, namely carbonyl carbon and phosphorus atoms.
+In contrast, Li$^+$ and the fluorine and oxygen atoms coordinating it exhibited only moderate errors.
+In particular, the ratio of force RMSE to force magnitude for Li and O atoms was approximately 33\% for MTP and MTP-QRd, but decreased to 17--21\% for MTP-EDQRd, highlighting the advantage of environment-dependent charges over both the short-ranged and fixed-charge models.

-To assess the impact of the observed force errors on structural properties, we calculated the Li–O RDF from a 100~ps NVT MD simulation, following prior NPT equilibration to ensure density convergence.
-The simulation cell contained 8~Li$^+$ ions and 80~EC molecules and was initialized from a SSIP configuration -- the most stable type of IP in pure EC solvent~\cite{ong2015lithium}.
-The RDF predicted with MTP$_{20}$ showed excellent agreement with AIMD results and a clear improvement over ReaxFF~\cite{ong2015lithium}~(Figure~\ref{fig:lipf6_train_val}~(e)).
-In particular, MTP$_{20}$ reproduced the second maximum of RDF, associated with coordination by ether oxygen atoms, more accurately than ReaxFF.
-This result also demonstrates that the potential yields accurate predictions outside its training domain, highlighting its extrapolation ability.
-Overall, these findings indicate that for MTP$_{20}$, the observed force errors do not compromise the accurate prediction of the Li$^+$ solvation structure.
+To evaluate how the observed force errors affect structural properties, we calculated the Li--O RDF.
+We additionally compared the MLIP predictions with the RDFs reported in Ref.~\cite{ong2015lithium}, where both ReaxFF and AIMD simulations were carried out.
+Notably, this comparison probes the MLIPs in a strongly extrapolative regime, as the RDFs were computed for LiPF$_6$ in pure EC, whereas the models were trained on 3EC/7EMC configurations.
+For this test, we calculated the RDF by averaging over a 100~ps NVT MD simulation following prior NPT density equilibration.
+The simulation cell contained 8~Li$^+$ ions and 80~EC molecules and was initialized from an SSIP configuration, corresponding to the most stable ion pair type in pure EC solvent~\cite{ong2015lithium}.
+The RDF predicted by MTP showed excellent agreement with the AIMD results and a clear improvement over ReaxFF~\cite{ong2015lithium}~(Fig.~\ref{fig:lipf6_train_val}~(e)).
+In particular, MTP reproduced the second RDF maximum, associated with coordination by ether oxygen atoms, more accurately than ReaxFF, highlighting its accurate performance even outside the training domain.
+In contrast, MD simulations performed with the electrostatics-augmented MLIPs became unstable after several tens of picoseconds.
+This instability likely originated from the training set being tailored specifically for MTP during AL, making it suboptimal for MTP-QRd and MTP-EDQRd.
+Combined with the strongly extrapolative nature of the test, this likely contributed to the observed MD instability.